Rui-Santos/meme-cats/README.md

 ##installation

-Get the .env file then:

 1. install nodejs or update to latest: http://nodejs.org/

-2. Install Heroku toolbelt

-3. git clone the project:
+2. git clone the project:
 	https://github.com/jsturgis/wheres-my-stuff

-4. open .env and change NODE_ENV to:
-	NODE_ENV=development
+3. switch to dev branch "git checkout development"

-5. run "npm install" from the terminal
+4. run "npm install" from the terminal

-6. run "git submodule init" from the terminal
+5. run "git submodule init" from the terminal

-7. run "git submodule update" from the terminal
+6. run "git submodule update" from the terminal

-8. for the auth to work you will need to edit your /etc/hosts file and add:
+7. for the auth to work you will need to edit your /etc/hosts file and add:
-	127.0.0.1	dev.secure-temple-6054.herokuapp.com
+	127.0.0.1	dev.jsturgis.wheres-my-stuff.jit.su

-9. cp pre-commit.sh .git/hooks/pre-commit & chmod 755 .git/hooks/pre-commit
+8. cp pre-commit.sh .git/hooks/pre-commit & chmod 755 .git/hooks/pre-commit

-10. sudo npm install jshint -g
+9. sudo npm install jshint -g

+##Start the app

+*node app.js